JL907/Sett/README.md

 * Initial Release

 `Patch 1.1.0`
-* Fixed aiming with Knuckle Down and Facebreaker
+* Fixed aiming with Knuckle Down and Facebreaker.
-* Knuckle Down has Increased hitbox on the sides
+* Knuckle Down has Increased hitbox on the sides.
-* Facebreaker now has a wider angle and and now originates from character position rather than camera origin
+* Facebreaker now has a wider angle and and now originates from character position rather than camera origin.
-* Sett has ragdoll on death
+* Sett has ragdoll on death.
-* Voiceline when selected in character select
+* Voiceline when selected in character select.
-* Grit now decays 4 seconds after not taking any damage
+* Grit now decays 4 seconds after not taking any damage.
-* Footstep sounds and dust effect while running/sprinting
+* Footstep sounds and dust effect while running/sprinting.
-* Updated Sett's color theme
+* Updated Sett's color theme.

 ## Technical Mumbo Jumbo
 * 168 Health